networkservicemesh/nsm-operator/README.md

 ## Requirements

-In order to have NSM working check the minimal requirements [here][requirements]
+In order to have NSM working check the minimal requirements [here][requirements].

 ## Install